stochastic-thread/libc4life/README.md

 MIT

 ### support
-Thanks to a permanently messed up spine and a complete lack of patience for authorities and capitalistic, imperialistic bullshit; I'm mostly unemployed these days.
+Thanks to a permanently messed up spine and a complete lack of patience with authorities and capitalistic, imperialistic bullshit; I'm mostly unemployed these days.
 The good news is that it frees a lot of time for thinking, coding and sharing.
 Any assistance with solving the rest of the equation would be most appreciated.

 https://www.paypal.me/codr4life